Shroud of Turin: Anatomical forensics

 A number of studies on the anatomical consistency of the image on the shroud and the nature of the wounds on it have been performed, following the initial study by Yves Delage in 1902.
 While Delage declared the image anatomically flawless, others have presented arguments to support both authenticity and forgery.

 The analysis of a crucified Roman, discovered near Venice in 2007, shows heel wounds that are consistent with those found on Jehohanan but which are not consistent with wounds depicted on the shroud.
 Also, neither of the crucifixion victims known to archaeology show evidence of wrist wounds.

-Joe Nickell in 1983 and Gregory S. Paul in 2010 separately state that the proportions of the image are not realistic.
-Paul stated that the face and proportions of the shroud image are impossible, that the figure cannot represent that of an actual person and that the posture was inconsistent.
-They argued that the forehead on the shroud is too small; and that the arms are too long and of different lengths and that the distance from the eyebrows to the top of the head is non representative.
-They concluded that the features can be explained if the shroud is a work of a Gothic artist.
-As Raymond E. Brown noticed, a corpse in the relaxed position portrayed on the shroud could not be positioned such that its hand covers its genitals as portrayed.
-The right arm and hand in the image appear to have been elongated to make this possible.
+Joe Nickell in 1983 and Gregory S. Paul in 2010 separately state that the proportions of the image are not realistic, noting that the forehead on the shroud is too small and that the arms are too long and of different lengths.
+Nickell observed that the face and proportions of the shroud image are impossible, that the figure cannot represent that of an actual person and that the posture was inconsistent.
+Paul also noted the size of the forehead and distance from the eyebrows to the top of the head is abnormally low, making a cranial volume well below a human without severe pathological deformity (he compared it to that of a hominid from Late Pliocene to Early Pleistocene), which would necessarily cause a comparable intellectual disability.
+They concluded that the features can be explained if the shroud is a work of a Gothic artist following the standard conventions of his time.

+As Gregory S. Paul and Raymond E. Brown noticed, a corpse in the relaxed position portrayed on the shroud could not be positioned such that its hands cover its genitals as portrayed.
+The right arm and fingers of the right hand in the image appear to have been elongated to make this possible.
+These anatomical anomalies and inconsistent proportions were suggested to be deliberate artistic interventions to preserve the modesty of the man depicted.